ente-io/ente/docs/README.md

 ## Have fun!

-Note that we currently don't enforce these formatting standards to make it easy for people unfamiliar with programming to also be able to make edits from GitHub directly.

-This is a common theme - unlike the rest of the codebase where we expect some baseline understanding of the tools involved, the docs are meant to be a place for non-technical people to also provide their input.
-The reason for this is not to increase the number of docs, but to bring more diversity to them.
-Such diversity of viewpoints is essential for evolving documents that can be of help to people of varying level of familiarity with tech.

 If you're unsure about how to do something, just look around in the other files and copy paste whatever seems to match the look of what you're trying to do.
 And remember, writing docs should not be a chore, have fun!